tnir/gitaly/REVIEWING.md

 read and ask for them to be improved.

 But **be honest**.
-Ask yourself if a "readability improvement" is really objectively better, or just a manner of taste.
+Ask yourself if a "readability improvement" is really objectively better, or just a matter of taste.

 #### Be thorough in every review round